shelevenspace/notshot/README.md

 ## Using notShot

-Currently, executing the script will then wait for you to click a window.
+Executing the script without arguments will cause it to wait for you to click a window.
 It will then capture an image of that window and save it.

 By default, notShot will save captures to the folder `~/Pictures`, inside its own folder structure.
 It will organize the images within a folder for each month, then append the day onto the image filename itself.